Saving the Red Panda

 Don’t get confused!
 Though they share a name and a diet, pandas and red pandas are not closely related.
 Red pandas are much smaller than giant pandas and are the only living member of their taxonomic family—the Ailuridae family.

 Native to the eastern Himalayas and southwestern China, this mammal is listed as endangered on the IUCN Red List.
-It is estimated that there are fewer than 10,000 mature individuals and that number continues to decline.
+It is estimated that there are fewer than 10,000 mature red pandas and that number continues to decline.

-Habitat loss is the primary threat to red pandas.
-Rapid human population growth and unsustainable living practices are causing the degradation and fragmentation of red panda habitat.
+Red pandas are endangered due to several threats, but habitat loss is the primary threat to red pandas.
+Rapid human population growth, climate change, and unsustainable living practices are causing the degradation and fragmentation of red panda habitat.
+Due to the loss of livable land, red pandas are struggling to find food and mates.
 As a tree-dwelling species, red pandas struggle to survive when forests are fragmented and populations become susceptible to genetic bottleneck.

 Thanks to your donations, Greater Good Charities’ Project Peril was able to grant money to the Red Panda Network’s First Panda Challenge: a response to the endangered status of such a unique and important species.